danny-palma/autofill-licenses/README.md

 # autofill-licenses
-This script find the license and join all the licences in one file
+This script find the licenses and join all the licences in one file